Special & Unusual Circumstances

-Student Financial Services (SFS) realizes that students and/or families sometimes experience unforeseen circumstances or expenses during an academic year and their FAFSA may not reflect these changes.
+Student Financial Services (SFS) understands that students and/or families sometimes experience unforeseen circumstances or expenses during an academic year and their FAFSA may not reflect these changes.
 This page is designed to help address your need for special consideration of federal financial aid eligibility.
-Please review the steps below to see if a 'Special Circumstance' review is right for you.
+Please review the steps below to see if a 'Special or Unusual Circumstance' review is right for you.

 Step 1: Submit the Free Application for Federal Student Aid (FAFSA)

 Complete and submit the FAFSA for the applicable academic year that you are requesting a review.

 - Apply online at the Federal Student Aid website.
 For more information about applying for aid, visit our 'Apply Now' web page.